kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 component.

 Let's consider a simple implementation comprised of gateways and backends.
 The following rules apply based on who initiates the session:

 - If the gateway initiates the session, the backend will be presented with session attributes regardless if it enabled them.
-- If the backend initiates the session, the gateway should allow this and not force persistent connections, unless specifically configured to[^1].
+- If the backend initiates the session, the gateway should allow this and not force persistent connections, unless specifically configured to.
 The gateway may decode and alter the cookie established by the backend to achieve session persistence.

 It's important to note that we can have more complex implementations which involve traversing global load balancers,